StefanoPenazzi/jtap/src/main/java/core/graph/README.md

 <h1>Install Neo4J</h1>
 <div align="justify">
-You can download neo4j desktopt from <a href="https://neo4j.com/download-center/#desktop"> ciao here </a>
+You can download neo4j desktopt from <a href="https://neo4j.com/download-center/#desktop"> here </a>

 If you want to get familiar with neo4j you can find a nice tutorial <a href="https://neo4j.com/developer/get-started/"> here </a>
 </div>